Worn Slap Out

 Understanding the different internal temperatures for various levels of doneness is crucial when cooking the perfect tomahawk steak.
 Below is a breakdown of internal temperatures for different levels of doneness so you can get your perfect internal temperature of the steak.
 Your perfect steak temperature is going to be different than my perfect steak temperature!

 When cooking your tomahawk steak using the reverse sear method, remember that the steak's internal temperature will continue to rise by a few degrees during the resting period after you remove it from the grill or oven.
-Therefore, it's essential to aim for temperatures slightly below your desired level of doneness to achieve the desired level of doneness
+It's essential to aim for temperatures slightly below your desired level of doneness for this reason.

 Be sure to use a meat thermometer to monitor the steak's internal temperature accurately and ensure you hit your preferred level of doneness.
 Whether you prefer a red, rare center or a well-done steak, mastering the art of cooking the perfect tomahawk steak means achieving the precise internal temperature of the meat that suits you.
 I prefer a medium to a medium-rare steak.
 My husband is definitely a medium-rare kind of guy.